A guide to saving money & hitting your financial targets every time

 Defining your financial goals

 Defining your financial goals is crucial to financial success and will give you a purpose for not only sticking to a budget but also staying away from your savings.

-Financial goals can be long term, midterm as well as short term and must be very specific.
-For the long term goals you should define milestones that include a date and goal to ensure your can evaluate your progress and stay on track.
+Financial goals can be long-term, mid-term as well as short-term and must be very specific.
+For the long-term goals you should define milestones that include a date and goal to ensure you can evaluate your progress and stay on track.

 Examples of long-term financial goals